Ingress (video game): Gameplay

 The gameplay of Ingress has been described as combining elements of geocaching with capture the flag.

 Play environment

-A player using their mobile device (or "scanner") is presented with a map representing the surrounding area.
+A player using their mobile device ("scanner") is presented with a map representing the surrounding area.
 The map has a black background and is completely unmarked, except for buildings and roads outlined in grey but not labeled, and bodies of water.
 These geographical features are supplied by OpenStreetMap.
 Portals, Exotic Matter, links, and control fields are visible on the map.
 Distances from the player to in-game locations are displayed in metric units.